nimiCurtis/so101_ros2/README.md

     conda activate lerobot_isaac
     ```

-3. Then from the lerobot directory, install the neccessary packages to run the isaacsim/lab scripts for the simulation inference deployment and the rl training scripts:
+3. Then from the lerobot directory, install the extras required for the IsaacLab
+   utilities (adjust the extras list to match the features you use):

     ```bash
-    pip install -e ."[feetech,smolvla,pi,async]" (check later which packages needed)
+    pip install -e ".[feetech,smolvla,pi,async]"
     ```

 ## Build so101_ros2